sidthedesigner/Python_for_Data_Science_by_Siddharth_Swain/readme.md

 - What is Apache Spark?
 - Difference Between Spark DataFrame and Pandas DataFrame
 - Pandas DataFrame
+- Advantages and Disadvantages
 - Spark DataFrame
+- Advantages and Disadvantages
 - Deciding Between Pandas and Spark

 ## 032_Python Numpy